bsehgol/collectiveplay/README.md

 You can win by giving your party's opinion, answering puzzles, and responding to questions.
 Take your party’s side so it can win.
 You may only type the response, don’t speak!

+The other 4 members in the breakout room are jury who are going to vote you in in the end!

 Goal is to generate a dialogue anonymously to predict election results.

 ## How to try it out?